blog

 - Cupid’s Bow – The central curve of the upper lip that contributes to a youthful and feminine appearance.

-- Labial Arteries – The superior and inferior labial arteries supply blood to the lips and run within the submucosal tissue close to the vermilion border.
+- Labial Arteries – The superior and inferior labial arteries supply blood to the lips.
+They run within the submucosal tissue close to the vermilion border.

 - Orbicularis Oris Muscle – The circular muscle around the mouth that allows for speech, expression, and lip movement.

-A deep understanding of these structures allows you to avoid unintentional injury or filler placement in areas that can lead to complications.
+A deep understanding of these structures allows you to avoid unintentional injury.
+It also helps you avoid filler placement in areas that can lead to complications.

 High-Risk Zones and Why They Should Be Avoided